neutronimaging/python_notebooks/README.md

 $ docker run --rm -p 9999:8888 -e JUPYTER_ENABLE_LAB=yes -v "$PWD":/home/jovyan/work kedokudo/neutron-imaging:latest
 ```
 * `--rm`: remove the runtime container once your exit the notebook by pressing `Ctrl+C` in the terminal.
-  * If you would like to preserve the changes in the runtime container (for example, you might installed some additional pacakges in the env).
+  * If you would like to preserve the changes in the runtime container (for example, you might install some additional pacakges in the env).
 Replace `--rm` with `--name CONTAINER_NAME` where `CONTAINER_NAME` is the identifier you can use later to restart the container by
   ```bash
   $ docker start CONTAINER_NAME
   ```